Turmolt/vault/README.md

 ## Usage

-Create a `.vault` file to the project directory containing a map of the keys you wish to store.
+Create a `.vault` file in the project directory containing a map of the keys you wish to store.

 ```
 {:token "lksj19sndox91kntilamxk"